filth-lang/filth-ts/README.md

     - ["Alexander Veenendaal", "http://github.com/odogono/"]
 filename: learnfilth.fs
 ---

+# Filth

+A language loosely based on Forth.

 Filth was created by Alexander Veenendaal in the 10s.
 It is an imperative, stack-based language and programming environment.
 It's also not used by NASA.